 Analysts Estimate Cintas (CTAS) to Report a Decline in Earnings: What to Look Out for

-Wall Street expects a year-over-year decline in earnings on lower revenues when Cintas (CTAS) reports results for the quarter ended November 2020.
-While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.
+The market expects Cintas (CTAS) to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended November 2020.
+This widely-known consensus outlook is important in assessing the company's earnings picture, but a powerful factor that might influence its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate